Skip to content

 A resident of Kelowna, BC, Brent is also a living kidney donor, having donated a kidney to his daughter in 2004.
 In 2002, Brent’s daughter was diagnosed with kidney disease at 10-years-old.
 After two years of watching his child suffer with kidney disease, Brent donated a kidney to his then 12-year-old daughter.

 Since then, he incorporated his journey as a donor and caregiver to advocate in the transplant industry.
 He used this expertise and insight to build leading-edge solutions at Adappcity, which is currently developing an AI-powered app to help kidney patients find donors and educate potential donors about the process.
-As part of this, to implement the app in the United States market, Brent’s work focused on their organ transplant system, which illustrated some policies and procedures that could be improved in Canada.
+To implement the app in the United States market, Brent’s work focused on the US organ transplant system, which illustrated some policies and procedures that could be improved in Canada.

-Brent joined our Patient Partner Coalition in 2023, where he uses his expertise to support the Coalition’s work.
+Brent joined the Kidney Patient and Donor Alliance Canada – Patient Partner Coalition in 2023, where he uses his expertise to support the Coalition’s work.
 “During my work, I have determined that the living donor program in Canada is broken and outdated,” Brent said.
 “This will be my focus within the Coalition.”
 His support has directly advanced the Coalition’s efforts in effecting positive changes in Canada’s kidney donation and transplantation system.

 Sol Kasimer